 Farmers' Market, Market, American

-As the name suggests, Heart of the City Farmers’ Market is situated in a prime location on San Francisco’s United Nations Plaza, along the urban artery of Market Street.
-With 30 years of experience linking local farmers to the local community, the Heart of the City Farmers’ Market is a neighborhood institution that has long focused on bringing fresh and affordable produce to the surrounding area that lacks a proper market.
+As the name suggests, Heart of the City Farmers’ Market takes place in a prime location on San Francisco’s United Nations Plaza, along the urban artery of Market Street.
+With 30 years of experience linking local farmers to the local community, the market is a neighborhood institution that has long focused on bringing fresh and affordable produce to the surrounding area that lacks a proper market.
 This populist spirit is reflected in the affordable prices that can be found across stalls and the market’s shoestring, non-profit budget.
 Heart of the City Farmers’ Market’s name gains another layer of nuance in light of their strong educational program committed to promoting health and demystifying veggies.

 Ferry Building Marketplace

-Located inside the Ferry building across a number of handsomely furnished specialty food stalls and vendors is the Ferry Building Marketplace.
-With delicacies ranging from locally pressed olive oils (with exotic flavors like mandarin orange and chili pepper) to fresh juices and gluten-free baked goods, the Ferry Building Marketplace gives New York’s Chelsea Market a run for its money as one of the country’s premiere urban delicacy markets.
-After shopping for gourmet cheeses and flowers, visitors can choose from a range of sit-down establishments, ranging from cafes and restaurants to delis and coffee shops to settle into and watch the passersby boarding and disembarking the ferries.
-Located adjacent to the tri-weekly farmers’ market held in front of the Ferry Building, the marketplace is the go-to location for upscale foods and goods.
+Located inside the Ferry Building across a number of handsomely furnished specialty food stalls and vendors is the Ferry Building Marketplace.
+With delicacies ranging from locally pressed olive oils (with exotic flavors like mandarin orange and chili pepper) to fresh juices and gluten-free baked goods, the Ferry Building Marketplace gives New York’s Chelsea Market a run for its money as one of the country’s premier urban delicacy markets.
+After shopping for gourmet cheeses and flowers, visitors can choose from a range of sit-down establishments, including cafés, restaurants, delis and coffee shops, to settle into and watch the passers-by boarding and disembarking the ferries.
+Located adjacent to the tri-weekly farmers’ market held in front of the Ferry Building, the marketplace is a go-to location for upscale foods and goods.